-Was there a pivotal moment when you decided to be a photographer?
+Was there a pivotal moment when you decided to be an artist?

 Can you tell us about the process of making your work?

-What project or photograph thus far would you like to be remembered for?
+What piece of your artwork would you like to be remembered for?

 How would you define beauty in 140 characters or less?

-Which photographer of the past or present would you most like to collaborate with?
+Which artist of the past would you most like to meet?